-Regarding the absorbed fraction vs $L_\mathrm{X}$, we need to reconstruct the joint $L_\mathrm{X}$--$N_\mathrm{H}$ distribution, since the intrinsic $L_\mathrm{X}$, which depends on most of the spectral parameters and on the redshift, is unknown.
+Regarding the absorbed fraction versus $L_\mathrm{X}$, we had to reconstruct the joint $L_\mathrm{X}$--$N_\mathrm{H}$ distribution, since the intrinsic $L_\mathrm{X}$, which depends on most of the spectral parameters and on the redshift, is unknown.
 Although the spectral method recovers relatively well the true $L_\mathrm{X}$ (see Paper~\rom{1} for details), there could still be a biased relation because of the bias in the classification of absorbed sources.
-Therefore, a redistribution matrix that is able to take care not only of the bias of $N_\mathrm{H}$, but also of $L_\mathrm{X}$, is required.
-The same 2-bin model of $N_\mathrm{H}$ is applied to derive the absorbed fraction, and we use a non-uniform 8-bin model for the $L_\mathrm{X}$ distribution, with broad bins at very low and very high $L_\mathrm{X}$ (2 bins below $10^{43}$\,erg\,s$^{-1}$ and one bin above $10^{45}$\,erg\,s$^{-1}$), where few sources are detected, and finer bins in between (5 equal-width bins).
+Therefore, a transfer matrix that is able to take care not only of the bias of $N_\mathrm{H}$, but also of $L_\mathrm{X}$, is required.
+The same two-bin model of $N_\mathrm{H}$ was applied to derive the absorbed fraction, and we used a non-uniform 8-bin model for the $L_\mathrm{X}$ distribution, with broad bins at very low and very high $L_\mathrm{X}$ (two bins below $10^{43}$\,erg\,s$^{-1}$ and one bin above $10^{45}$\,erg\,s$^{-1}$), where few sources are detected, and finer bins in between (5 equal-width bins).